 You don’t need us to tell you that ceramics can instantly freshen up any room in your home while also serving as functional décor.
 (That said, we just did.)
 To help you find your next piece, we combed through the online collections of Black ceramicists, the inventories of home-décor retailers on our (ever-growing) list of Black-owned businesses, and curated Instagram accounts like Black Ceramicists, Pottery for All, and that of artist Chantal Strasburger (who rounded up her own list of Black ceramicists to support).
 From minimal vases for your bodega bouquets to handmade trays for displaying knickknacks to cheery mugs that’ll add some joy to your morning coffee (or tea) routine, read on for our favorite ceramic pieces made by Black artisans or sold by Black-owned businesses.
 While expansive, this list is far from complete, and we’ll be updating it as we find more stuff we like.

-Kristina Batiste, the artist behind Tacoma, Washington’s one-woman pottery studio Juniper Clay, makes these wheel-thrown plates that work just as well as bowls thanks to their swoop cut.
+Kristina Batiste, the artist behind Tacoma, Washington’s one-woman pottery studio Juniper Clay, makes these small dishes that work just as well as snack bowls as they do jewelry catchers.
 And while it’s not Black-owned, Saltstone Ceramics is a small business that supports local and regional artists who, like Batiste, hail from the Pacific Northwest.

 Claude Home founder Maggie Holladay sells an impeccably curated selection of vintage furniture and design objects.
 A lot of the stuff is one-of-a-kind, but this flattened earthenware vase is made to order by artist Willem van Hooff — so no two will be exactly alike, but more than one person can enjoy the piece.